Operation Barkhane: French forces

 The French force was initially a 3,000-strong counter-terrorism force, with 1,000 soldiers deployed indefinitely in Mali.
 These soldiers were to be focused on counter-terrorism operations in northern Mali, with another 1,200 soldiers stationed in Chad, and the remaining soldiers split between a surveillance base in Niger, a bigger permanent base in Ivory Coast, and some special forces in Burkina Faso.

 According to original plans, the French forces were supplied with 20 helicopters, 200 armored vehicles, 10 transport aircraft, 6 fighter planes, and 3 drones.
 French Army Aviation currently have two Aérospatiale SA 330 Pumas in Chad.

 The division of labor between France and the G5 Sahel has been established by four permanent military bases: (1) headquarters and an air force base in the Chadian capital of N'Djamena (under the leadership of French Général Palasset); (2) a regional base in Gao, north Mali, with at least 1,000 men; (3) a special-forces base in Burkina Faso's capital, Ouagadougou; (4) an intelligence base in Niger's capital, Niamey, with over 300 men.
 The Niamey airbase is strategically important because it hosts drones in charge of gathering intelligence across the entire Sahel-Saharan region.
 From Niamey, France's troops are supported by two German Transall C-160s.
 In 2020, France stated that it will deploy 600 soldiers in addition to the existing force to fight the Islamist militants in Africa's Sahel.

-The aviation support is provided the French Groupement Tactique Désert-Aérocombat.
+Aviation support is provided by the French Groupement Tactique Désert-Aérocombat.

 British support

 In March 2016, during the UK-France Summit in Paris, the British government announced that it would consider providing support to Operation Barkhane.
 British Defence Secretary Michael Fallon then announced that the UK would provide monthly strategic airlift support to French forces in Africa.
 In July 2018, three RAF Chinook helicopters arrived in Mali to provide logistical and troop movement support to French and other military forces operating in the area.
-This deployment is in addition to the 90 British troops already deployed in the region.
-In September 2018, Forces.net reported that to date the RAF Chinooks Mk5s have made 30 sorties, transporting over 700 French troops, supplies and 70 tons of equipment across Mali.
+This deployment was in addition to the 90 British troops already deployed in the region.
+In September 2018, Forces.net reported that, to date, the RAF Chinooks had made 30 sorties, transporting over 700 French troops, supplies and 70 tons of equipment across Mali.
 In July 2020, the British Ministry of Defence announced that nearly 250 British Army troops would train and deploy to Mali to serve as a long-range reconnaissance force for United Nations forces.